swapUniba/explanations_food_recsys/readme.md

 ## Web Application "Rec Sys"

 The "Rec Sys" web application differs from the previous one in that a value is generated randomly for each use (variable ShowExpl in form.php).
-This value determines whether the configuration is unexplained, with single level explanation, or with double level explanation.
+This value determines whether the configuration is without explanation, with single level explanation, or with double level explanation.